CalebFisher501/gitbuilt/Articles.md

 [Done Rami Mahmoud - How to Successfully Start a Start-Up Through Effective Optimization Techniques](https://docs.google.com/document/d/10LhsiRhydo5AX9XqoHbxAKCMD9p5RowR/edit)

 [Done Josh Harnessing the Power of Articles: How Quality Content Can Drive More Leads to Your Website](https://docs.google.com/document/d/1fPQAcuUq23ushLi5-JoJRtZpGzxpqSR6w7CP77m3frk/edit)
+[Caleb Fisher - How a Startup Company can use Modern Marketing Software to be More Successful in 5 Different Ways]https://docs.google.com/document/d/1puFGAUhzSdLfkEqV88OzBHZhw3FlQe8pSjtoT2huVDU/edit?usp=sharing